full-stack-hackers/cicd-guide/GUIDE.md

 git clone https://github.com/full-stack-hackers/cicd-guide
 ```

-Next, fill in your environment variables.
+Next, fill in your environment variables. **Make sure to use PORT="80", as this is the default port DigitalOcean uses".
 Navigate into your `conf/` folder, and copy the `.sample-env`, then open it in vim and fill in the appropriate values.
 Now you can go into your project and run your app.

 ```bash
 cd cicd-guide